SalvatoreRa/tutorial/README.md

 &nbsp;

-# Articles on artificial intelligence
+# Tutorials on artificial intelligence

 In this series of tutorials, I will focus on artificial intelligence (neural networks, convolutional neural networks, and many other related topics).
 I will discuss the basics, the math behind models, and how to implement them.
 I will use Keras and PyTorch